Kendra Scott Black Friday 2021: The Best Deals on Jewelry

-Early Black Friday deals for 2021 have arrived at Kendra Scott.
+Black Friday deals for 2021 have arrived at Kendra Scott.
 Now is your chance at major savings on gorgeous jewelry from Kendra Scott's Sale!
 Kendra Scott is one of the go-to jewelry brands we look to for beautiful designs that are on-trend and timeless.
-Starting today, she's offering 30% off jewelry until November 29, no promo code needed.
-The Austin-based line has a ton of options that won't break the bank, but if you're looking to splurge on a diamond piece, you'll enjoy 25% off Kendra Scott's fine jewelry as well as sterling silver and pieces for men.
+She's offering 40% off jewelry until November 29, no promo code needed.
+The Austin-based line has a ton of options that won't break the bank, but if you're looking to splurge on a diamond piece, you'll enjoy 40% off Kendra Scott's fine jewelry as well as sterling silver and pieces for men.

 Whether you're looking to buy new earrings for yourself or find the perfect holiday gift, Kendra Scott's sale has tons of styles at some of the season's best prices.